 “A quality layer feed is designed to give chickens everything they need,” Wood says.
 “This is what chickens should primarily eat.
 If you put out a pan of cracked corn and a pan of layer feed, the chickens will always go for the corn first.
 But corn should not be a chicken’s primary diet.
 It’s the same with mealworms or any other animal protein source.
 Consider the corn and bugs as treats to be given sparingly.”

 So if you heat your house with firewood and you find some grubs and insects on or inside the logs, consider bringing the split, insect-laden pieces to your run before bringing them inside your house.
-Your birds will be entertained and your significant other will be pleased with a bug-free hearth.
-Y
+Your birds will be entertained by their winter comfort food and your significant other will be pleased with a bug-free hearth.